Keith Vaz: Male prostitute revelations

-Allegations about Vaz were published by the British tabloid Sunday Mirror in early September 2016.
+Allegations about Vaz were published by the Sunday Mirror in early September 2016.
 It was reported that he had engaged in unprotected sexual activity with male prostitutes and had told them he would pay for cocaine if they wished to use it.
 He told the prostitutes that his name was Jim and that he was an industrial washing machine salesman.
 Vaz later apologised for his actions.
 "It is deeply troubling that a national newspaper should have paid individuals who have acted in this way", he said.
 Vaz resigned as chair of the Home Affairs Select Committee on 6 September 2016.

 At the end of October 2016, Vaz was appointed to the Justice Select Committee, after he had put himself forward and was nominated by his party.
 A House of Commons motion to block this development was defeated; motions of this kind are rare.
 According to Laura Hughes of The Daily Telegraph, Conservative Party whips told their MPs to vote for Vaz in the division to prevent a precedent being created of such appointments being rejected by MPs.
 Over 150 Conservative MPs voted in support of Vaz.
 The Conservative MP Andrew Bridgen asked in the chamber of Vaz; "If the right honourable member for Leicester East found himself last month to be not fit to be chair of the Home Affairs Select Committee and the matters are unresolved, what makes him think that he is a fit and proper person this month?"

 The Parliamentary Commissioner for Standards, Kathryn Hudson, announced an investigation into Vaz's conduct.
 The Standards Commissioner's investigation was halted "for medical reasons" in December 2017.
 The inquiry recommenced in March 2018 and, in October 2019, under the stewardship of the new Parliamentary Commissioner for Standards, Kathryn Stone, the inquiry recommended that Keith Vaz be suspended from Parliament for six months.
 The inquiry report confirmed that, in her memorandum, the Commissioner had concluded "... it is more likely than not that Mr Vaz has engaged in paid sexual activity" and there was "evidence of Mr Vaz's apparent willingness to purchase controlled drugs for others to use".
 The Commissioner's memorandum also concluded Vaz "shows disregard for the law and that, in turn, is disrespectful to the House and fellow Members, who collectively are responsible for making those laws.
 Mr Vaz's conduct has also been disrespectful of the House's system of standards.
 He has not "co-operated at all stages" with the investigation process.
 He has failed, repeatedly, to answer direct questions; he has given incomplete answers and his account has, in parts, been incredible".
 On 31 October 2019, MPs voted in favour of the suspension.